ktcrowe/BabyBash/documentation/design.md

 ## Process Description

 ### Risk Assessment
-- **Risk (Cait):** Separation of baby crying from other sounds is too complex to be achieved in real-time.
+- **Risk:** Separation of baby crying from other sounds is too complex to be achieved in real-time.
   - **Likelihood:** High
   - **Impact:** High
   - **Evidence:** Since Deezer's "spleeter" library is not available to us, we would have to implement our own second NN using something akin to U-Net architecture.
 This would be a very complex task that is likely to not be feasible in the time we have.